-A. Local Nonprofit is Spanson of Project Points 10 A. Local Nonprofit is Sponsor of Project 10 Must complete Non-Profit Participation Information - form in Application evidencing non-profit as managing general partner of Taxpayer.
-B. Project Located in Qualified Census Tract/ Difficult Development Area / RD Target Area 25 Specify: (i) Census Tract Number: (ii) Parish Location: (iii) RD Target Area: C. Redevelopment Project (Not Qualified for Selection Criteria in D) 25 Provide written certification from HUD or RD if property is Distressed Property Provide copy of Concerted Community Revitalization Plan or Development Plan of Action if not Distressed Property у D. Project Receives Historic Tax Credits or involves Substantial Rehabilitation 25 Specify: (i) Historic Tax Credit syndication proceeds: \$ E. Project located in historic district as evidenced by letter from local jurisdiction but does not qualify for historic credits and is not Substantial Rehabilitation 15 • Submit map of historic district with evidence from local jurisdiction or State of historic district designation F. Project is an Abandoned Project.
-(Not Qualified for Selection Criteria in G) 15 Submit letter from local governmental unit that all units in the Project are substandard and have been vacant for at least six months
+A. Local Nonprofit is Sponsor of Project Points 10 • Must complete Non-Profit Participation Information - form in Application evidencing non-profit as managing general partner of Taxpayer.
+B. Project Located in Qualified Census Tract/ Difficult Development Area / RD Target Area 25 Specify: (i) Census Tract Number: (ii) Parish Location: (iii) RD Target Area: C. Redevelopment Project (Not Qualified for Selection Criteria in D) 25 Provide written certification from HUD or RD if property is Distressed Property Provide copy of Concerted Community Revitalization Plan or Development Plan of Action if not Distressed Property D. Project Receives Historic Tax Credits or involves Substantial Rehabilitation 25 Specify: (i) Historic Tax Credit syndication proceeds: \$ (ii) Rehabilitation Hard Costs Per Unit: \$ E. Project located in historic district as evidenced by letter from local jurisdiction but does not qualify for historic credits and is not Substantial Rehabilitation Submit map of historic district with evidence from local jurisdiction or State of historic district designation 15 F. Project is an Abandoned Project.
+(Not Qualified for Selection Criteria in G) Submit letter from local governmental unit that all units in the Project are substandard and have been vacant for at least six months 50

-G. Vacant Units in Project as Percentage of Total Units
+G. Vacant Units in Project as F Percentage of Total Units

-(i) Minimum of 25% and less than 50% 10

-(ii) Minimum of 51% and less than 75% 20
+(i) (ii) (iii) Minimum of 25% but less than 50% Minimum of 51% but less than 75% 75% or above 10 20 30

-(iii) Minimum of 76% and less than 100% 30

-it letter from local jurisdiction that 00 days and is likely to remain vac d.
+ocal jurisdiction that unit has been vacant for at likely to remain vacant because unit is substandard.

+H. Deconcentrati ion Projects:

-H. Low Income Inits in Project do not exceed:
+(1) Project Di iversity - Perce entage of Low Income Units in Project does not exceed:

-(i) 60% of the Total Project units 10
+(a) 60% of the Total Project units 10

-(ii) 50% of the Total Project units 15
+(b) Total Project units 10 15

-(iii) 40% of the Total Project Units 20
+(c) Total Project units 20

+(2) Geograph ic Diversity : F Project is located in census tract in which the median

+income of the census tract ex xceeds 120% of the area median income 30

-I. Twenty-Five p percent or more of project units se rve households whose
+I. - re of project units serve households whose

-incomes sati sfy the following percentages of m nedian income
+incomes satis fy the followin g percentages of median income

-(i) 20% or less 25
+(i) less than 20 % 25

-(ii) more than 20% but less than 30 20
+(ii) more than 2 0% but less than 30% 20

-(iii) more than 30% but less than 40 15
+(iii) more than 3 50% but less than 40% 20 15

-(iv) more than 40% but less than 45 % 10
+(iv) more than 4 0% but less than 45% 10

-flows must use maximum rent at 3 6 AMI for all units in Project 0% of imputed income
+e maximum rent at 30% of imputed income units in Project

-J. Percentage o Units having Four or more Bedre ooms
+J. Percentage of Units having Four or more Bedrooms

 (i) 5% but less than 10% 5

-(ii) 10% but less than 15% 10
+(ii) 10% but les s than 15% 10

-(iii) 15% but less than 20% 15
+(iii) 15% but les s than 20% 15

-K. Project Serves Special Needs Households other than Elderly Households and provides Supportive Services [Check one or more and specify number and percentage of such special needs units]
+K. - ls Households other than Elderly Households and s [Check one or more]

-Number Percent

-(i) Homeless Households
+(i) Hor meless Households

-(ii) Handicapped Households
+ndicapped Households

-(iii) Single Parent Households
+gle Parent Households

-(iv) Large Family Households
+ge Family Households

-(v) Foster Parent Households
+ter Parent Households

-(a) One Hundred Percent se erve such households 50
+(a) One Hundred Percent serve such households 50

-(b) Fifty Percent serve such n households 30
+(b) Fifty Percent serve such households 30

-(c) Twenty-Five Percent se rve such households 20
+(c) Twenty-Five Percent serve such households 20